jschappet/magic_map_project/Science/Simulation Theory.md

 - Philosophy departments at universities that focus on existential risk and technology.
 - Rizwan Virk through his website for discussions on the simulation hypothesis. #TOBE_REVIEWED
 - Future of Humanity Institute for collaborative research opportunities #TOBE_REVIEWED
+- Contact the Philosophy Department at Stanford University for academic discussions #TOBE_REVIEWED

 #tags
 #SimulationTheory #NickBostrom #Philosophy #ArtificialIntelligence #VirtualReality #ExistentialRisk #TOBE_REVIEWED